akhilub/Synchrony-SpringBoot/ReadMe.md

 - Java 8 or higher
 - Maven

+## Technologies used

+- **Spring Boot (v3.2.2):** A super-powerful framework for creating Java-based applications (just like this one).
+- **Spring Data JPA:** Simplifies the data access layer and interactions with the database.
+- **H2 Database:** An in-memory database used for development and testing purposes.

 ## Project Structure

+This Spring Boot application follows the popular 3-layer structure with such **main layers** as:

 - `src/main/java/com/example/synchronyproject`: Contains the main application code.
 - `SynchronyProjectApplication.java`: The entry point of the application.
+- repository (for working with database)
+- service (for business logic implementing)
+- controller (for accepting client's requests and getting responses to them)

+Also, it has other **important layers** such as:

+- config: config (main security config)
-    - `model`: Contains the entity classes for User and Image.
+- model: Contains the entity classes for User and Image.
 - `src/test/java/com/example/synchronyproject`: Contains the test cases for the application.

 ## Database